AlexLabram/CreativeWriting/peer/DevilsDue.md

 Followed by a section introducing her four (?) new friends - three acquaintances and a bestie - whilst the devil looks on furiously in the background.

+#### Lyrics idea 1

+Format V V C V V C V

+Verses 1-4:
+> something something something
+> He's {always there / been my friend / got my back / helped me _live_, and that's enough for me
+> ...kinda

+Last verse (5)
+> something something something
+> He's kept his deal  and that's enough for me
+> ...isn't it?

+Covers a time-skip - show protag gradually growing up.
+Pigtails come out, tea parties with stuffed bears give way to reading books together and then to walks in the park.

+Before every "kinda" have the protag moving away from the devil only for him to pull her back.

 ### Devil scheming

 Classic villainous monologue.
 (C.f.
 [Be Prepared](https://www.youtube.com/watch?v=zPUe7O3ODHQ), [A Story Told](https://www.youtube.com/watch?v=6_0eoWZO1OQ), etc etc.)